-Immune support gummies are huge right now.
+Immune support gummies are booming right now.
 They're fun to eat, easy to take, and they look great on a shelf.
 But as a manufacturer, I’ll tell you straight: getting them right is a lot harder than it looks.

 It Starts With Chemistry

 Every immune ingredient has its own personality.
 Vitamin C is acidic.
 Zinc can be reactive.
 Botanicals like echinacea bring moisture.
-If you just dump them all into a hot sugar syrup, you’ll get a mess.
-The gummy might taste metallic, turn brown, or lose potency within weeks.
+If you just dump them all into a hot sugar syrup, you’ll get a mess—the gummy might taste metallic, turn brown, or lose potency within weeks.

 Heat Is the Enemy of Active Ingredients